Last Updated: February 8, 2026

 Start With Free: Joist or Yardbook

-If you’re in the first 6-12 months of business and working on building your customer base, start with free software.
+If you are in the first 6–12 months of business and working on building your customer base, start with free software.
 Use Joist for project work (handyman, remodeling, repairs) or Yardbook for route-based service (lawn care, pools, cleaning).
+You will get professional-looking estimates and invoices, credit card processing, and basic customer management at zero monthly cost.
+The processing fees (2.9–3.5%) are your only expense, and you would pay similar rates with any platform.
+Considering the total cost of field service software becomes important once you are consistently profitable.

 Upgrade When You Hit $4,000/Month Consistently